 Broccoli needs lots of nutrients.
 A general rule for fertilization of the plants when growing broccoli would be to apply 5-10-10 to the soil before planting broccoli in the soil.

 Harvesting Your Broccoli

 Broccoli is usually ready to pick 65 to 70 days after planting.
-You want to pick the broccoli when the heads are three to six inches around.
-To harvest, just cut the main stem of the broccoli about six inches below the head.
+Pick the broccoli when the heads are 3 to 6 inches around.
+To harvest, just cut the main stem of the broccoli about 6 inches below the head.
 Depending on the variety you planted, you may get some secondary smaller heads after you harvest the main head of broccoli.
 Make sure the flower buds are still closed.
 If the plant has bolted (is flowering), it’s too late to pick it.